-Environmental Community Outreach (New Hall)
+Environmental Community Outreach (10th Ave Apartments)

 The lifestyle of the average Western citizen is consumption-centric, highly delocalized, and resource-intensive.
 Though many people are realizing the inherent instability of this high-impact status quo, they are unsure how to move beyond it; Sustainable Living, the founding principle of the Environmental Community Outreach (ECO) House, endeavors to bridge that gap.
-The ECOhouse hopes to become a force for transformation within the Cornell and Mount Vernon communities, providing material resources, knowledge, laughter, and inspiration for those seeking to live lightly and joyfully through the essential changes ahead.
+The ECO house hopes to become a force for transformation within the Cornell and Mount Vernon communities, providing material resources, knowledge, laughter, and inspiration for those seeking to live lightly and joyfully through the essential changes ahead.

-Octave (New Hall)
+Octave (Smith Hall)

-Octave Living and Learning Community is a music community.
+Octave is a music community.
 We are dedicated to the musical education of ourselves and the community.
 To accomplish this edification, we teach weekly lessons to underprivileged youth in Cedar Rapids, and have a monthly radio show and newsletter.
 As a community we also provide lessons to students on Cornell College campus, perform at least one concert a year, and put together small ensembles for events on and off campus.

-Third Wave Resource Group (Harlan House)
+Third Wave Resource Group (Cottage House)

 Third Wave Resource Group (TWRG) is a student rights and resource group centered in Harlan House, a safe, comfortable environment for community members which provides information, equality and empowerment informed by feminism.
 Resources we provide include: Sexual Assault and Domestic Violence Advocacy, Access to Safe Room, Emergency Transportation, Library, Kitchen, Sewing Room, Safe Zone, Confidentiality.